Claudius Ptolemy wrote the Almagest, the work that defined astronomy for over 1,000 years.

 If we could travel in a spaceship to a privileged position outside the disc of the solar system, the picture would look much simpler.
 We would see the planets moving in elliptical orbits around the sun – a fact that was discovered by Johannes Kepler in the early 1600s.

 The Planet Problem

-It is obvious to anyone who watches the night sky that the planets grow brighter and dimmer, implying that their distances from Earth change.
+It is obvious to anyone who watches the night sky that the planets grow brighter and dimmer, implying their distances from Earth change.

 However, the Greeks were insistent that the only movement possible in the heavens was circular.
 Unfortunately, strict circular orbits centered on the earth would not allow the planets’ distances from the earth to vary.

 Appolonius of Perga thought about the problem and came up the concepts of the eccentric, the deferent, and the epicycle.